RadialGames/Deck/README.md

 and Exiled Set.
 It can be thought of as all the cards in the box, minus anything that is "in play" (and managed by your own game logic).

-(coming soon: an InHand Set, that helps manage the state further).
+(TODO: an InHand Set, that helps manage that common state further).

 The primary role of the `Deck` class is to help automate the common process of drawing from a `Library`, and shuffling `Discarded` items back into your Library when the Library is empty.